GamesCreed

 Sengoku Dynasty, PC, Review, Screenshots, GamesCreed

 You will find that you need resources to craft your tools, and with these tools, you will craft your camp and, eventually, your village.
-Your first step would be to craft the stone axe, which you use to cut the various different trees down.
+Your first step would be to craft the stone axe, which you use to cut the various trees.
 Then the stone knife, which is used for hunting, and the stone pickaxe, which is used for mining.
 And the stone Adze, which can be used to strip the wooden logs of bark and cut them into planks.

 With these tools, cutting down trees, mining rocks, and gathering resources in their various forms and stages will be your next step in survival, although, as it’s not uncommon for tools to break in this sort of game, having to re-equip them every time is a bit of a drag when having to make more tools.
 Venturing further, you will come across a small beach, not the one you found yourself on but one further up away.